Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 We've seen this equation before.
 It is the definition of the Engine Order.
 The EO is the integer multiple of the shaft speed that determines the excitation frequency.

 For the blades used in this tutorial, I happen to know (because I designed these blades) that the blades' first natural frequency is approximately 125 Hz.
-Since we've already identified a resonance between revolutions 500 and 600, as shown in [Figure 1](#figure_01) above.
-Let's pick the median shaft speed inside this region to calculate the EO.

-The median shaft speed between shaft revolutions 500 and 600 is approximately 950 RPM.
-The EO can therefore be calculated as:
+To get a shaft speed, we take the median shaft speed inside the resonance region that we've identified between revolutions 500 and 600, which is 950 RPM:

 $$
 \text{EO} = \frac{125}{950 / 60} \approx 7.9
 $$

 We'll therefore start with a guess of 8 for our EO.
-Is this a good choice?
+Is it a good guess?
 That will be revealed at the end of this chapter.

 !!! note "What if the natural frequencies are not known?"

     Don't worry.
 We just need to pick an EO to start with for our optimization algorithm.
 Later in the chapter, we loop over a range of EOs and compare the objective function values to identify the optimal EO.

 !!! note "Why are we assuming there is only one frequency that dominates the response?"

     This entire chapter is based on the assumption that there is one frequency that dominates the response.
 That is the definition of the SDoF model.
 It is a simplification that is often good enough.
 Here's an appropriate quote often attributed to George Box: "All models are wrong, but some are useful" [@box1979robustness].

     In reality, the blade will respond at many different frequencies simultaneously.
-However, if the blades are in resonance, which is the case were are almost always interested in, the response will be dominated by one frequency: the natural frequency.
+However, if the blades are in resonance, the response will likely be dominated by the natural frequency.

 ## Resonance window selection